Freed-Wu/2020mcm1/README.md

 # 68

-Try to pull request to cooperation in math modeling as a team!
+Try to fork and pull request to cooperation in math modeling as a team!

-Download directly `pdf` in release page.
+Download `pdf` directly in release page.

 ## Independent ##